 Can doctors balance bill patients?

-Yes, if that doctor takes Medicare but does not accept Medicare assignment.
+Yes, if that doctor is a Medicare participating provider not accepting Medicare assigned amount.
 The provider may bill up to 15% more than the Medicare-approved amount.

 Whether it’s Medicare assignment, or anything related to Medicare, we have licensed agents that specialize in this field standing by to assist.